elunna/nerfhack-changelog/README.md

 * Monsters can read scrolls of remove curse (Evil)
 * Monsters can read scrolls of stinking cloud and target the player (Evil)
 * Monsters can read scrolls of fire and target the player (Deferred in vanilla)
+* Monsters can read scrolls of flood (defensively)
 * Monsters can throw (lit) potions of oil at you (xnh)
 * Monsters can throw potions of polymorph (Evil)
 * Monsters can throw potions of hallucination at you (xnh)